-Another title we could have easily used for this blog article is, “The Importance of Choosing the Right Equipment for the Job” – specifically in relation to using a Warehouse Management System (WMS).
-But here’s the underlying point we’re trying to get across: We’ve spoken with quite a few clients who considered using a WMS in conjunction with their consumer-grade smartphone, and we are always forced to steer folks clear of doing so…for a number of reasons.
+Another title we could have easily used for this blog article is “The Importance of Choosing the Right Equipment for the Job,” – specifically in relation to using a Warehouse Management System (WMS).
+But here’s the underlying point we’re trying to get across: We’ve spoken with quite a few clients who considered using a WMS in conjunction with their consumer-grade gear such as a smartphone, and we are always forced to steer folks clear of doing so…for a number of reasons.

-To begin with, the rough, rugged warehouse environment must be taken into consideration; indeed, there is no way a typical Samsung S10 (as just an example) is going to be able to endure the abuse after it’s been run over by forklifts, dropped a multitude of times or been subjected to heavy boxes dropped on top of it.
-Further, while mobile technology isn’t exactly a new concept for industrial use, reality has proven that the choice of consumer devices over rugged ones for use in an industrial space doesn’t make much sense (again, for a myriad of reasons).
+To begin with, the rough, rugged warehouse environment must be taken into consideration; indeed, there is no way consumer-grade gear like a typical Samsung S10 (as just an example) is going to be able to endure the abuse after it’s been run over by forklifts, dropped a multitude of times or been subjected to heavy boxes dropped on top of it.
+Further, while mobile technology isn’t exactly a new concept for industrial use, reality has proven that the choice of consumer-grade gear over rugged ones for use in an industrial space doesn’t make much sense (again, for a myriad of reasons).

 A Brief Rundown

-It has been argued that a consumer smartphone or tablet can be purchased for less than the cost of a purpose-built rugged variant, but the replacement for such a device is considerably higher than the initial one purchased.
+It has been argued that consumer-grade gear such as a smartphone or tablet can be purchased for less than the cost of a purpose-built rugged variant, but the replacement for such a device is considerably higher than the initial one purchased.